Philosophy Department Graduate Student Handbook

 Reading List and the Oral Examination

-Students entering with an MA must have their reading list approved by their committee by the end of their third semester.
-Students entering without an MA must be approved by the end of their fifth semester.
-In both cases, students must sit for their oral exam within a year of their reading list being approved (i.e., end of the fifth semester for students entering with an MA and end of the seventh semester for students entering without an MA).
-Oral exam dates for the fall must be set by October 15th and for the spring by March 15th.
-This will qualify a student to complete the requirement in that semester even if scheduling conflicts dictate that the examination be moved into the early part of the following semester.
-It is strongly recommended that students work to set a date with their committee as early as possible in the semester (for the fall, in September, and for the spring, in January) so that the date can be set before faculty calendars are filled.
+Students entering with an M.A. must have their reading list approved by their committee by the end of their third semester.
+Students entering without an M.A. must be approved by the end of their fifth semester.
+In both cases, students must pass their oral exam within a year of their reading list's approval (i.e., the end of the fifth semester for students entering with an M.A., and the end of the seventh semester for students entering without an M.A.).
+The oral exam will focus on both the full reading list and on the student's related paper, which must be submitted no later than one month before the date of the examination.
+Each student is expected to be able both to defend their paper's thesis and to answer questions regarding any of the items on their reading list.
+Oral exam dates for the fall must be set by October 15 and, for the spring, by March 15.

-After the oral exam, each member of the committee will write a report detailing the reasons for the grade he or she assigns.
+After the oral exam, members of the committee will write reports detailing the reasons for the grade they assign.
 These reports must be submitted to the Director of Graduate Studies within three days of the examination.
 Students must earn a grade of High Pass on the exam by earning a grade of High Pass from at least two of the examiners.
 No student receiving a grade of Fail from any examiner can achieve an overall grade of High Pass for an exam.
 Students may retake this examination no more than once, and a retake must be completed in the semester following the original examination.

 Expectations Regarding Reading List and Exam

 It is expected that faculty members who agree to participate on a reading list committee will be involved for the duration of the project.
-If a faculty member must withdraw from the committee due to unforeseeable circumstances, he or she will give notice to the graduate student as early as possible and consult with the Director of Graduate Studies or Department Chair.
+If a faculty member must withdraw from the committee due to unforeseeable circumstances, they will give notice to the graduate student as early as possible and consult with the Director of Graduate Studies or Department Chair.

 Grading Scale for the Oral Examination